Multi-modal video data-pipelines for machine learning with minimal human supervision: Video Representations Extractor data-pipeline for multi-modal machine learning

 \section{Video Representations Extractor data-pipeline for \\ multi-modal machine learning}

-In this section, we'll discuss our approach for the Data side of Figure \ref{fig:main-figure}.
-In order to streamline the training of multi-modal machine learning models, in the context of videos and scene understanding, we have developed a data-pipeline, named Video Representations Extractor (or VRE for short), which we have also open-sourced at \url{https://github.com/meehai/video-representations-extractor/}.
-We discuss architectural decisions as well as how it can be used to create new datasets for other use cases than ours.
+To streamline multi-modal training for video scene understanding, we developed a data-pipeline, named Video Representations Extractor (or VRE for short), which we have also open-sourced \footnote{\url{https://github.com/meehai/video-representations-extractor/}}.
+We discuss architectural decisions and how it can be used to create new datasets for robotics use-cases beyond UAVs.
 We also discuss data-pipeline strategies, including multi-gpu batching and real-time streaming.
-Later, we present a case study based on the Dronescapes \cite{marcu2023self} dataset for aerial image understanding which was extended in a fully automated way using our data-pipeline: \url{https://sites.google.com/view/dronescapes-dataset}.
-Finally, we discuss PHG-MAE \cite{mihaicristian2025probabilistichypergraphsusingmultiple}, a MAE-based model which has leveraged our data-pipeline by creating an ensemble-based algorithm which operates at intermediate modalities level exported by us.
-This model was then distilled into a lightweight semantic segmentation model that we can run using the streaming capabilities of the data-pipeline, which we'll also explore in the Experiments section alongside other models, such as depth estimation \cite{ranftl2021vision}.
+Finally, we present a case study where the authors of \cite{mihai2025probabilistic} extend the Dronescapes dataset \cite{marcu2023self} using VRE.